Nathankoth/waitlist-main-second/README.md

 # VistaForge Waitlist - Fully Independent

-> **🎉 100% Subscription-Free & Independent** - No Lovable.dev or Cursor.ai dependencies
+> **🎉 100% Subscription Free & Independent** - No Lovable.dev or Cursor.ai dependencies

 A modern, fully independent waitlist application built with React, Vite, and Supabase.
 This project has been completely detached from external AI platform dependencies and runs entirely on your own infrastructure.